ProfBird/CS246-CourseMaterials/Labs/Lab6/Assignment6Instructions-UX.md

 ### Part C: Revised UX Diagrams

 Based on feedback from UX testing, revise the sitemap and wireframes.
+Make a list of the diagrams that have changed with a very brief description of the changes on each diagram.